mschuchard/puppet-check/README.md

 **IMPORTANT**: The current support for encrypted yaml validation is experimental.
 The code is blocked in the current release (the files will continue to be treated as unrecognized) and will be unblocked when the feature is finished in a future version.

-Also, when most Ruby gems (both third party and standard) dropped support for 1.9.3, it became difficult for users to use Puppet Check with 1.9.3, and support for it was eventually dropped.
-This is now occurring again for 2.0.0 as few gems are supporting it anymore, and support for 2.0.0 will be discontinued in Puppet Check 1.6.0.

 ### Former Method for Code and Data Checks
 ![Old](https://raw.githubusercontent.com/mschuchard/puppet-check/master/images/puppetcheck_old.png)